Little Languages - 19S

 git remote

-To see the details of any given remote, you can use git remote show <remote name>
+To see the details of any given remote, you can use git remote show <remote name>, for example:

 git remote show origin